technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     automate the creation of support tickets using Power Automate, enhancing the bot's capability to manage unresolved issues and improve IT team workflows.

+# Key Definitions

+1. **Trigger**
+A trigger is an event that starts a workflow or process.
+In this project, the trigger is initiated when a user submits a travel request form through the Copilot Studio agent.
+This sends the request data to Power Automate, where the flow begins execution.

+Example:

+- “When a Power Virtual Agents (Copilot Studio) topic sends a request to Power Automate.”

+2.**Tool**
+A tool in Microsoft Copilot Studio refers to external integrations or flows added to an agent topic.
+These are typically Power Automate flows that the agent can invoke to perform backend operations like sending an approval email or logging data to SharePoint.

+Example:

+- “Call a tool” → Select the Power Automate flow named TravelRequestsApprovalFlow to process and log the request.

+3. **Action**
+An action is an individual step within a Power Automate flow that performs a specific function.
+Actions execute tasks such as sending an email, creating a SharePoint list item, or posting a Teams message based on data passed from the agent.

+Examples of actions in this project:

+- “Send an email (V2)” – Notifies the travel approver.
+- “Create item” – Stores travel request data in a SharePoint list.
+- “Get response details” – Extracts information from the Copilot Studio form submission

 # Conclusion

 By completing these exercises, participants were able to implement a